crescent-network/crescent/README.md

 crescentd version --long
 ```

-If `crescented` is installed correctly, the following information is returned:
+If `crescentd` is installed correctly, the following information is returned:

 ```
 name: crescent